Infinex-Labs/Intelligence-OS/docs/faq.md

 ### Why is there no `dist/` source in the repo?

 `intelligence_os/static/dist/` is a prebuilt bundle whose source isn't checked in.
 Editing it means editing the built asset.
-Bringing that source in is on the roadmap; the main dashboard (`home.html`) is hand-written and directly editable.
+Bringing that source into the repository is a known gap; the main dashboard (`home.html`) is hand-written and directly editable.